 Thumbnails.
 If your video doesn’t autoplay, it will probably display a thumbnail to give viewers some idea of the content.
 If it’s possible to change what thumbnail will display or even choose it yourself, it could have a big impact on whether or not people choose to watch your video.
 Color.
 There’s a lot of theory online about how color can influence a viewer’s perception.
 It’s hard to quantify that, but what is certain is that a good color scheme, no matter what it is, will make you look more professional, so it certainly won’t hurt to AB test different color schemes.

 CTA.
 Every marketer knows that a good call to action describes what you want the viewer to do next, but it can be more or less effective depending on the exact wording.
-Try to minimise any sense of obligation or hassle, but use words that describe a dynamic action rather than a passive one.
-For example, if you’ve used Biteable to add a CTA button to your video (here’s how), use friendly action words or phrases like “learn more,” “give it a try,” or “sign up for free” rather than words like “submit” and “enter credit card details”.
+Try to minimize any sense of obligation or hassle, but use words that describe a dynamic action rather than a passive one.
+For example, friendly action words or phrases like “learn more,” “give it a try,” or “sign up for free” sound a lot more personable than “submit” and “enter credit card details”.

 Title.
 Your video title is of paramount importance, especially if you’re posting it on social media sites.
 On YouTube it’s how people find your video, and on Facebook and Twitter it will have to quickly define what the video is about and grab the audience’s attention as they scroll down their feed.